 B4: See the Difference

-Needed: At least 5 students.
+Needed: At least 5 people.

-Have the students in the row change places.
+Everyone close their eyes.
+The people in the row change places.

 Add more people to the row and repeat.